Snowboarding Info, News, Pictures, Forum, Shop, Travel and Community

 If the victim does not have a beacon, the rescue will be more difficult and time-consuming.
 Rescuers must now conduct probing.
 This is done by poking long rods into the snow until you strike the victim.
 From there, you can dig him out of the snow.
 He might have dents and bruises from the poking but it is better than being buried in the snow.

 Examine and quickly probe surface clues.
-If you find a glove, pull it out - it may have a hand attached to it.
-Probe high-probability areas; the uphill side of trees in the slide path, the outside of bends in the path, low angle areas of the path, etc. Establish a line-of-flow using surface clues, then set up a probe line at the bottom of this line at the toe of the debris.
+If you find a glove, pull it out – it may have a hand attached to it.
+Probe high-probability areas; the uphill side of trees in the slide path, the outside of bends in the path, low angle areas of the path, etc. Establish a line of flow using surface clues, then set up a probe line at the bottom of this line at the toe of the debris.

 5. Course & Fine Probing